 Art Nouveau (1890 AD TO 1940 AD)

-• Art Nouveau buildings often have asymmetrical shapes, arches, and decorative Japanese-like surfaces with curved, plant-like designs and mosaics.
+Art Nouveau buildings are characterized by asymmetrical shapes, arches, and intricate decorative surfaces with curved, plant-like motifs and mosaics, often reflecting organic forms.

 Neo-Gothic (1905 AD TO 1930 AD )

-• In the early 20th century, medieval Gothic ideas were applied to modern buildings, both private homes and the new type of architecture called skyscrapers.
+In the early 20th century, Gothic Revival ideas were adapted to modern architecture, including private homes and skyscrapers, giving rise to the Neo-Gothic style.

 The Neo-Gothic 1924 Tribune Tower in Chicago.
 Glowimage/Getty Images (cropped)